SleekPanther/load-balancing-problem-approximation-algorithm/README.md

 # Load Balancing Problem Approximation Algorithm
-Approximation Algorithm for balancing job loads on machines.
+Approximation Algorithm for the NP-Complete problem of balancing job loads on machines.
 (Could be applied to processes management on a CPU).
 Does not guarantee an optimal solution, but instead, a solution is within a factor of 1.5 of the optimal solution.

 ## Problem Statement
 - `M` identical machines